m11rym/m11rym/README.md

 **`(CyberSecurity Engineer/ IT Professional/ Creative Eye) `**

 I am a seasoned IT professional with over 8 years of experience in a prominent organization spanning the APAC region.
 My expertise lies in orchestrating intricate IT ecosystems, overseeing daily operations, and ensuring the delivery of secure services.
-Recently, I've embarked on a career transition as a Cybersecurity Engineer and with my sights set on advancing to a position that will enable me reach a wider audience to promote cyber security awareness.
+Recently, I've embarked on a career transition as a Cybersecurity Engineer and with my sights set on advancing to a position that will enable me to reach a wider audience to promote cyber security awareness.

 #